uksrc-developers/MW-HEALPix/README.md

 ```bash
 python /path/to/script/healpix_cats.py /path/to/working/directory/ /path/to/{optical_catalogue_name}.fits /path/to/Data/{radio_catalogue_name}.fits /path/to/{gaussian_catalogue_name}.fits
 ```
 This line runs the HEALPix script inside the container.
-You need: the directory you want to work in, the optical data, the radio data, and the gaussian data.
+You need: the directory you want to work in, the optical data, the radio source data, and the radio Gaussian data.
 The names of the optical, radio, and Gaussain catalogues have to be inserted.